oleobal/dd-dicetron/language.md

 reducibles and ones that aren't.
 But I think it would be very obscure to the point of uselessness.

+#### Empty lists

+`filter` can create empty lists.
+No policy on them yet.

+Empty lists evaluate to 0, which I think is OK, although `[]` would be fine too or better.

+As I'm writing this I don't actually understand _why_ empty lists (including the StringList ones) evaluate to 0, but that's OK.

 ### Bools

 Bools are also the result of a comparison, or a coin flip.